William Albracht: After the war

 For 25 years, Albracht served as a United States Secret Service agent.
 During his time with the Secret Service, he guarded five American presidents and numerous foreign officials.
 After his retirement, he managed executive security operations for the Ford Motor Company.

-In 2005, Captain Albracht returned to his hometown.
+In 2005, Albracht returned to his hometown.
 He served on the board of the Quad Cities chapter of Vietnam Veterans of America for five years, and was its president for two terms.

 In the 2012 election for the Illinois State Senate in the 36th district, Albracht made an unsuccessful bid for political office as a Republican against Senator Mike Jacobs.

 Writings

 Along with Captain Marvin J. Wolf, Albracht wrote the book Abandoned in Hell: The Fight for Vietnam's Firebase Kate.
 It recounts Albracht's leadership in Vietnam, specifically his heroic actions on a remote hilltop outpost called Firebase Kate.
 The reception for Abandoned In Hell: The Fight For Firebase Kate has generally been positive.
 The Washington Independent Review of Books wrote, "With a foreword by Joseph L. Galloway (co-author of We Were Soldiers Once) and excellent illustrations and photos, Abandoned in Hell: The Fight for Vietnam's Firebase Kate is a story that deserved to be well told."
 Major General Paul Vallely, two-tour Vietnam veteran, Fox News senior military analyst, and author of Endgame: The Blueprint for Victory in the War on Terror, wrote, "This gripping, gritty and cinematic blow-by-blow account of outnumbered Americans locked in a desperate battle with the North Vietnamese Army is destined to become a classic of its genre.
 If you read only one book about Vietnam this year, this must be the one."